 Tonight you will overnight & dine at the Clayton Hotel in Belfast.

-This morning you will depart for the historic fortified walled city of Derry / Londonderry.
+This morning after breakfast you will depart for the historic fortified walled city of Derry / Londonderry.
 The city fortifications are among the best - preserved in Europe and were completed in 1618 to defend the city from Gaelic chieftains in Donegal.

 Our route today will take you via the spectacular Antrim Coastal Route through the nine Glens of Antrim and picturesque villages of Ballygalley, Carnlough, Cushendall and Cushendun to Ballycastle.
 Continue onto Bushmills.